syncfusion-content/windowsforms-docs/WindowsForms/Grouping/FAQ/How-to-Clear-a-Grouping.md

 documentation: ug
 ---

-# How to Clear a Grouping
+# How to Clear Grouping
 To clear all grouping, call the groupingEngine.TableDescriptor.GroupedColumns.Clear method.

 {% tabs %}